 So, how do you know if they are fake influencers?

-Notice if there engagement has increased substantially, seemingly out of nowhere.
+Notice if their engagement has increased substantially, seemingly out of nowhere.

-Maybe this person’s last ten posts has about 200 likes and all of a sudden their latest post has 2,000 likes.
+Maybe this person’s last ten posts have about 200 likes and all of a sudden their latest post has 2,000 likes.
 This is suspicious and usually means they have bought their engagements.